alchemycodelab/module-one-curriculum-base/01-simple-state-and-click-listeners.md

     // (the cool zone is actually called an 'anonymous callback' or maybe a 'click handler')

+    // don't worry--it's not a free for all!
-    // usually, we do 3 things here:
+    // usually, we do exactly 3 things here:

-        // 1) get some information
+        // 1) get some information, somehow :)
+        // then
         // 2) use that information to update state
+        // then
         // 3) update the DOM to reflect these state changes })
 ```